 - Both ASD and SLDs can present issues in sensory processing, emotional and behavioral self-regulation, and difficulties with socialization.

 Is Autism Considered a Disability on Taxes?

 The short answer is “yes,” the Earned Income Tax Credit (EITC) does cover children with autism as a disability, but the process is a bit more complex than merely claiming the EITC on your tax return.
-First, an ASD diagnosis is not enough by itself to qualify a child for the EITC, and the IRS has specific criteria that the child must meet for their disorder to qualify as a disability.
+First, an ASD diagnosis is not enough to qualify a child for the EITC, and the IRS has specific criteria that the child must meet for their disorder to be eligible as a disability.
 The IRS defines “disability” for the purposes of the EITC as “The child cannot engage in any substantial gainful activity because of a physical or mental condition and it is medically determined that the condition has lasted or can be expected to last at least a year or lead to death.”

-Along with these criteria, the IRS evaluates your circumstances with a series of qualifying tests including:
+Along with these criteria, the IRS evaluates your circumstances with a series of qualifying tests, including:

 - Age test: There is no age limit for a qualifying child with a disability, as long as there is proof the child is permanently and completely disabled, such as a neuropsychological assessment from a medical professional.

 - Relationship test: The qualifying child must be your son or daughter, stepchild, foster child, or adopted child.

 - Residency test: The child must live with you for most of the tax year.

 There may be additional eligibility requirements for claiming the EITC for a child with disabilities, depending on your income, tax filing status, or other criteria the IRS outlines.